mbabynames search ✿

 Titan Anthony

-Titan ("noble and strong") and Anthony ("priceless").
+Titan ("great one") and Anthony ("priceless").
 Two distinct meanings that create a name with range.
 Titan is 2 syllables.
 Anthony at 3 adds length and rhythm.

 Titan Thomas